Variable Voltage Alternators

 Experienced auto electricians should be able to help.
 See also the dual battery system selector (that indicates RV alternator types etc) at https://www.redarc.com.au/calculator/dual-battery-calculator.

-Variable voltage alternator problems with caravans – summary
+Variable voltage alternator problems with travel trailers – summary

 Variable Voltage Alternators – these drop below 12.7 volts at any time whilst driving.
 They require a specialised BCDC unit that senses various voltage levels etc. None operate satisfactorily with a voltage sensing relay.